openmicroanalysis/pyxray/README.rst

 As any other descriptors, X-ray line objects are immutable and hashable so they can be used as keys of a dictionary.
 It is also cached to prevent multiple instances of the same x-ray line.
+X-ray line are ordered by their atomic number and energy.

 .. code:: python